OfficeDev/office-js-docs-pr/reference/excel-requirement-sets.md

 ## What's new in Excel JavaScript API 1.2
 The following are the new additions to the Excel JavaScript APIs in requirement set 1.2.

-## Common API requirement sets
+## Office common API requirement sets
-For information about common API requirement sets, see [Common API requirement sets](office-add-in-requirement-sets.md).
+For information about common API requirement sets, see [Office common API requirement sets](office-add-in-requirement-sets.md).

 ## Additional resources